 If you have a loved one dealing with a debilitating disease, a serious crisis, recovery from an injury, death in the family, job loss, or some other painful trial, be very careful to recognize how you feel towards them.
 You may experience extra repulsion when people you love are extra weak.
 Check out Ecclesiastes 4:9-12 and ponder the truth of this.
 Study the Gospels and how Jesus entered the pain of others, connected with them, and sought to bring about wholeness.
 Seek Him for help to do this yourself when it’s hardest.

 In the How We Love Workbook, Milan and Kay delve deeply into steps for change.
 If you’re serious about change, this is a great place to go.
+They train you in how to Name Difficult Emotions and present them to your spouse in a way that can actually heal and build your relationship (and heal and build you up in the process in ways you never dreamed possible).
+This powerful tool is called the Comfort Circle, and is Milan and Kay’s solution for all love styles to see credible change happen for the better.
 In Transformational Parenting for the Avoider, find out how an avoider can transform their parenting.
 If you are married to an avoider, check out: Help!
 I’m Married to an Avoider.
 Follow the blog so you don’t miss the other love styles.

 Want To Know More?

 Milan and Kay Yerkovich wrote a great book called How We Love: Discover Your Love Style, Enhance Your Marriage.
 They have a whole series for singles, couples, counselors, etc at How We Love. (note, I’m not an affiliate or anything.
 I just have benefited from these resources and want to share).

 More Resources You Might Like:

 If you’d like to know more about love styles, check out the Entire Love Style Series.